ggandor/leap.nvim/README.md

 vim.keymap.set({'x', 'o'}, 's', '<Plug>(leap)')
 ```

-Trade-off: if you have multiple windows open on the tab page, you will almost
+Trade-off: if you have multiple windows open, you will almost never get an
-never get an automatic jump, except if all targets are in the same window.
+automatic jump, except if all targets are in the same window.
+(This is an
-(This is an intentional restriction: it would be too disorienting if the cursor
+intentional restriction: it would be too disorienting if the cursor could jump
-could jump in/to a different window than your goal, right before selecting the
+in/to a different window than your goal, right before selecting the target.)
-target.)

 Sneak-style: